When darkness falls across the city, find yourself a quirky basement bar, secret bar or themed bar in London.

-Don your best vintage outfit and step back in time at Cahoots, a charming 1940’s themed bar in Soho.
-This former bunker has been transformed into an underground station bar complete with trains and sandbags.
+Don your best vintage outfit and step back in time at Cahoots, a charming 1940s-themed bar in Soho.
+This former bunker has been transformed into an Underground station bar complete with trains and sandbags.
 Sip on dazzling cocktails as you soak up the atmosphere of post-war Britain, accompanied by jazz, swing, rock ‘n’ roll, electro-swing and vintage discs.

 WC - Wine & Charcuterie

 Sample fine wine and cheese in the underground Victorian setting of WC - Wine & Charcuterie.
 Located underneath Clapham Common station, this former Victorian lavatory has preserved the original wall tiles and floor mosaics from its past and cubicle doors have been laid flat and turned into tables.
-Choose from extensive wine list and accompany with a delectable selection of cheese and meat from around the UK and Europe.
+Choose from an extensive wine list and accompany your drink with a delectable selection of cheese and meat from around the UK and Europe.

-Evans & Peel Detective Agency
+Evans & Peel Pharmacy